Revive101/Imlight-docs/docs/modules/internals/systems/dml/protocols.md

 ```
 __Figure A.II__ - An example of a `_ProtocolInfo` node.

-The original files do not enforce any sort of lint, and multiple internal typos exist amongst these records.
-When implementing these protocols, it's recommended to have failsafe methods incase of XML typos.

 ### List of Protocols
 The table below represents all the protocols that currently exist internally.